 WHAT IT SHOWS:

-• In 2022, the Black or African American population experienced the largest increase in poverty (1.6 p.p.).
-Over 26% of Black individuals are below the poverty line, over 13 percentage points higher than the national rate.
+- In 2023, the Black or African American population experienced the largest decrease in poverty (2.0 p.p.).
+Nearly a quarter of Black individuals in the Region are below the poverty line, over 10 percentage points higher than the national rate.

 WHY IT MATTERS: